 One who saw the ad was Pam Lubeck, wife of professional scientific programmer Oluf Lubeck.
 Lubeck had, in 1981, on his Apple II computer, created clones of two video arcade games.
 Lubeck responded to Williams’s ad and mailed in his two creations.
 Promptly Williams contacted Lubeck showing interest in one of the games.
 The two agreed on a publishing deal and Lubeck’s Pac-Man clone, Gobbler was published for the Apple II the same year.

-In 1981 On-Line Systems published Olaf Lubeck’s Pac-Man clone Gobbler, a title that would propel On-Line System into legal battles with mighty Atari.
-Unfortunately, I’m still missing the folder
+In 1981 On-Line Systems published Olaf Lubeck’s Pac-Man clone Gobbler, a title that would propel On-Line System into legal battles with mighty Atari

 John Harris’ original Atari 400/800 release of Jaw Breaker and Olaf Lubeck’s Apple II port, both from 1981

-Atari Corporation had at the time started threatening legal action against several companies that were producing software similar to those of which Atari would hold patents and licenses for.
+Atari Corporation had at the time started threatening legal action against several companies that were producing software similar to those for which Atari would hold the patents and licenses.

 Atari approached On-Line Systems with the choice of getting sued or letting Atari take over Jawbreaker and market it under the Atari name.
 Initially, Atari managed to obtain a temporary restraining order in the U.S. District Court for the Eastern District of California in Fresno prohibiting On-Line Systems from producing or selling Gobbler and Jawbreaker.
 On-Line Systems filed an antitrust suit, stating that Atari was trying to monopolize any game featuring a maze and dots.
 Atari countersued and arcade manufacturer Midway joined the fight.
 Eventually, both the Atari and Midway infringement claims were tossed out of court, appealed, and then dismissed again.
 The parties settled out of court, and copyright law concerning computer games was firmly established as protecting not the mere idea but the specific execution of that idea – in this case protecting the Pac-Man name and its characters but not the gameplay and mechanics.